bartongroup/dexdash/inst/helpers/feature_plot.md

 ### Plot settings

 Adjust your preferences by clicking the gear icon:
- - 'Colour variable' - variable name (column name in the `metdata` data frame provided to the app) to set colour to points
+ - 'X-axis variable' - variable name (column name in the `metdata` data frame) to use on the X axis
- - 'Heatmap averaged across replicates' - if enabled, the data for replicates in each group are averaged
+ - 'Colour variable' - variable name (column name in the `metdata` data frame) to set colour to points
  - 'Heatmap normalised per row' - if enabled, each row (gene) is normalised to its own mean; if unselected, the original expression or abundance data are shown
  - 'Intensity scale' - Choose between a linear or logarithmic scale.
 This option is unavailable when normalization to row is active.